When AWGN-based Denoiser Meets Real Noises: Conclusions

 \section{Conclusions}

 In this paper, we revisit the real image blind denoising from a new viewpoint.
-We assumed the realistic noises are spatial/channel -variant and correlated, and addressed adaptation from AWGN-RVIN noises to real noises.
+We assumed the realistic noises are spatially/channel -variant and correlated, and addressed adaptation from AWGN-RVIN noises to real noises.
 Specifically, we proposed an image blind and non-blind denoising network trained on AWGN-RVIN noise model.
 The network consists of an explicit multi-type multi-channel noise estimator and an adaptive conditional denoiser.
 To generalize the network to real noises, we investigated Pixel-shuffle Down-sampling (PD) refinement strategy.
-We showed qualitatively that PD behaves better in both spatial-variant denoising and details preservation.
+We showed qualitatively that PD behaves better in both spatially-variant denoising and details preservation.
 Results on DND benchmark and other realistic noisy images demonstrated the newly proposed model with the strategy are efficient in processing spatial/channel variance and correlation of real noises without explicit modeling.
-We also achieve state-of-the-art result on DND benchmark, and boost other denoising algorithms.